#

 If an email feels suspicious, a few simple technical checks can help confirm it.
 Before clicking any link, hover your mouse over it to preview the actual destination URL.
 If the link text says one thing but the preview shows a completely different or misspelled web address, it’s a phish.
 Attackers frequently use lookalike domains to trick you, such as "yourbanlc.com" instead of "yourbank.com."
 You should also be extremely wary of unexpected attachments.
 Running realistic phishing simulations is one of the best ways to train employees to spot these technical deceptions and build the muscle memory needed for safe email practices.

-Phishing Myths That Increase Your Risk
+3 Phishing Myths That Put You at Risk

 Many organizations operate under a false sense of security, guided by outdated beliefs about phishing.
 These common myths are more than just harmless misunderstandings; they create dangerous blind spots that attackers are quick to exploit.
 When security leaders and employees believe they are immune or that threats are always obvious, complacency sets in, and defenses weaken.
 This is precisely the environment where a single click can lead to a significant security incident.